Sferratore/JustAnotherSite/README.md

 JustAnotherSite
 =================

-This is a simple web application project, likely built using Flask (based on the presence of a `templates` folder and `main.py` file).
+This is a simple web application project built using Flask.

-## Features

-- Dynamic page rendering with HTML templates
-- Simple backend logic in Python (`main.py`)
-- Pages include `meme.html` and `number.html`

 ## Requirements